 SEC.
-3.21 INDEMINFICATION
+3.22 INDEMNIFICATION

-The contractor shall indemnify, hold harmless, and defend the state from and against any claim of, or liability for error, omission or negligent act of the contractor under this agreement.
-The contractor shall not be required to indemnify the contracting agency for a claim of, or liability for, the independent negligence of the state.
-If there is a claim of, or liability for, the joint negligent error or omission of the contractor and the independent negligence of the state, the indemnification and hold harmless obligation shall be apportioned on a comparative fault basis.
-"Contractor" and "state", as used within this and the following article, include the employees, agents and other contractors who are directly responsible, respectively, to each.
+The contractor shall indemnify, hold harmless, and defend the contracting agency from and against any claim of, or liability for error, omission, or negligent act of the contractor under this agreement.
+The contractor shall not be required to indemnify the contracting agency for a claim of, or liability for, the independent negligence of the contracting agency.
+If there is a claim of, or liability for, the joint negligent error or omission of the contractor and the independent negligence of the contracting agency, the indemnification and hold harmless obligation shall be apportioned on a comparative fault basis.
+"Contractor" and "contracting agency", as used within this and the following article, include the employees, agents and other contractors who are directly responsible, respectively, to each.
 The term "independent negligence" is negligence other than in the contracting agency's selection, administration, monitoring, or controlling of the contractor and in approving or accepting the contractor's work.

 SEC.
-3.22 INSURANCE REQUIREMENTS
+3.23 INSURANCE REQUIREMENTS